Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

 ## FAQ

-- **Why use Excel?** You have both chart and data available, and you have all the advanced Excel features available for post-calculations and copy-pasting.
+- **Why use Excel?** You have both chart and data available at the same place, and you have all the advanced Excel features available for example for ex-post calculations, adjusting the charts, and copy-paste.
-- **Why is the Resutviewer in .xls format, and not in .xslm format?** Indeed, you can save the .xls as .xlsm  without any problem.
-We found that the .xls format is more stable if many charts are generated and also for VBA macros, despite that .xlsm is a newer format, and should be more stable as advertised.
+- **Why is the Resutviewer provided in .xls format, and not in .xslm format?** Indeed, you can save the .xls as .xlsm  without problem.
+We found that the .xls format is more stable if many charts are generated and also for VBA macros, despite that .xlsm is a newer format and is advertized as more stable.
 Also .xls is faster, perhaps also due to the fact that .xls is limited to 65k rows, whereas .xlsm can have 1M rows.
-- **Why use macros (VBA, Visual Basic for Application), instead of a newer connection interface to Excel, by using Python/VB/C# etc.?** By our tests, VBA is up to three times faster then the other connections, which is due to the so-called Marahalling (VSTO).
-Also, the VBA code is directly accesible inside Excel, and can be adapted by the user.
+- **Why use macros (VBA, Visual Basic for Application), instead of a newer interfaces to Excel, for example by using Python/VB/C#?** By our tests, VBA is up to three times faster then other connection, which is due to the time consuming so-called Marshalling (VSTO).
+Also, the VBA code is directly accesible for any users inside Excel, and can be easily adapted.

 ## Limits

-- Names in the column-header "scenario" should be less than 26 characters long because they will become sheet names (32 char. limit): If dubplicated, a number in parentheses will be appended, e.g. (2)
+- Names in the column-header "scenario" should be less than 26 characters long because they will become sheet names (32 char sheetname limit of Excel): If dubplicated, a number in parentheses will be appended, e.g. (2)
-- Not more than approx. 1000 charts in Excel.
-With more, Excel seems to break-down (out of memory, or, file cannot be saved etc.).
+- Not more than approx. 1000 charts are possible in Excel (counted over all open Excel workbooks).
+With more charts, Excel gives errors ("out of memory", "file cannot be saved" etc.).
 1000 charts is easily reached, e.g. with 20 regions, 20 scenarios, 30 charts per scenario.
-- If you have several Resultsviewers open at the same time, Excel may become unstable, and files cannot be saved.
+In general, if you have several Resultsviewers open at the same time, Excel may become unstable, and files cannot be saved.

 ### JET-engine limits